Native Wild Rice Coalition

 • Upcoming Events

-• Contact the Coalition
+• Contact Us

 Picture

 Wild rice (Manoomin) is a cereal grain that is harvested and enjoyed throughout the Upper Great Lakes Region by people of varied cultural backgrounds.
-It has been a central component of the culture of the Anishinaabek people in the region for thousands of years and continues to be of great importance to many tribal communities.
+It has been a central component of the culture of the Anishinaabe people in the region for thousands of years and continues to be of great importance to many tribal communities.
 Its importance is noted by the fact that the Menominee tribe was named for this plant.
 Wild rice is also a key element of Great Lakes coastal and interior wetlands that provides food, cover, and spawning habitat for a variety of wildlife species.

 Unfortunately, wild rice populations have declined throughout much of the plant’s historic range, due in large part to human impacts.
 Given the strong cross-cultural importance of this grain, sustaining regional populations of wild rice requires a commitment to multicultural approaches that recognize, respect, and weave together ways of knowing that are influenced by both traditional knowledge and western science.